HabitatFramework/TechnicalGuide/installation/installation.rst

 **Recommended software specification:**

-	* .NET framework 3.5 Service Pack 1
+	* .NET framework 4.5 or above
-	* Microsoft Access 2000 or later
+	* Microsoft Access 2016 or later
 	* Microsoft SQL Server 2016 Express or Microsoft SQL Server 2016 or later
 	* ArcGIS 10.1 and later or MapInfo 8.0 and later (32bit versions only)